QASymphony/cypress-sample/README.md

 */
 var readTestRunsFromEnvVar = (config) => {
   // if a testrun list file is specified in the run command via --env tests='<filename>',
-  // read the file to collect desired test names to be executed, and also update the config to contains test names only
+  // read the file to collect desired test names to be executed, and also update the config object to store the test names
-  // the values of test names will be use later in support/index.js's beforeEach() function
+  // the values of test names will be use later in cypress/support/index.js's beforeEach() function
   // to decide whether or not a test should be skipped if (config.env.tests == undefined || config.env.tests.trim() == '') {
     return;